wiremodel/simple-blog/README.md

 A simple blog example built with Laravel and Filament.

 ### Installation
-Clone the repo locally and use the `fi-v3` branch.
+Clone the repo locally and use the `relation-manager-form-tabs` branch.

 Install PHP dependencies: